paulhilliar/micronaut-graalnative-docker/README.md

-# Micronaut / Micronaut Data JDBC / GraalVM native / Docker example
+# Micronaut / Micronaut Data JDBC / GraalVM native / Docker / Kubernetes example

 This example is adapted from the Micronaut data JDBC example (https://github.com/micronaut-projects/micronaut-data/tree/master/examples/example-jdbc)

 Problem statement:
-Desire to demonstrate running Micronaut + GraalVM native within Docker.
+Desire to demonstrate running Micronaut + GraalVM native within Docker (and optionally Kubernetes).

 When you compile GraalVM images you are building them for the local platform (e.g. building for MacOS)